prisma/prisma/docs/tutorial.md

 }
 ```

-When collaborating on a project that uses Photon JS, this approach allows for conventional Node.js best practices where a team member can clone a Git repository and then run `npm install` to get their version of the Node dependencies inside their local `node_modules` directory.
+When collaborating on a project that uses Photon.js, this approach allows for conventional Node.js best practices where a team member can clone a Git repository and then run `npm install` to get their version of the Node dependencies inside their local `node_modules` directory.

 That's it!
 Let's now explore how you can use Photon inside `index.ts` to read and write data in the database.